ddycai/simple-template-engine/README.md

 plink
 =====

-Super lightweight PHP templating tool that uses pure PHP syntax.
+Lightweight PHP templating tool that uses pure PHP syntax.
 No need to compile files into PHP.

 Supports